 Speaking of Selenium, we also have a comprehensive overview of Python web crawlers.

 PhantomJS headless WebKit is created to work with the complexities of the internet landscape with the use of command-line testing.
-This tool is open source and is constantly improved by developers.
-Developers use it for:
+This tool is open source and used to be constantly improved by developers, who used it for:

 - Navigation testing,